erioness1125/Tweety/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* List anything else that you can get done to improve the app functionality!
+* [x] Color Screen names and/or hashtags in the tagline(=description) of the user profile

 ## Video Walkthrough